 As mentioned in the previous discussion, relative to properties that are not located on faults or within fault study areas, ground shaking is the primary seismic hazard that can be expected.
-Intensity can be affected based on distance from faults.
+Intensity, in general, decreases as the distance from a fault increases.
 Strong shaking from an earthquake can result in secondary actions including landslides, ground lurching, structural damage or destruction, and liquefaction (discussed subsequently in this Geotechnical section.)